 On the same day, Tuesday, another decrepit vessel loaded with 55 people was located south of the small isle of Gavdos – itself south of Crete in the Libyan Sea – with a Liberian-flagged freighter offering assistance and transporting the group to Crete.

-According to local media reports, the irregular migrants are mostly men.
+According to local media reports, the irregular migrant flow are mostly comprised of men.
 The vessel, with little or no value, was confiscated by the coast guard.

 Over the past three days, more than 300 individuals have been recorded as arriving on Crete and Gavdos via migrant boats.